Collaborative Special Education Law and Process Certificate

 - Unique opportunity for special education teachers and administrators to learn alongside parents and advocates

-- Courses may be used toward the MS in Special Education
+- Courses may be used as a Concentration in the MS in Special Education program

 State restrictions may apply to some programs.